-A negative result indicates the absence of detectable DNA from HHV-6 in the specimen, but it does not negate the presence of organism or active or recent disease.
+A negative result indicates the absence of detectable DNA from HHV-6 in the specimen, but it does not negate the presence of the virus or active or recent disease.

 The sensitivity of the assay is very dependent upon the quality of the specimen submitted.

 A negative test does not exclude infection with human herpesvirus-6 (HHV-6) virus.
 Therefore, the results obtained should be used in conjunction with clinical findings to make an accurate diagnosis.

 This assay detects nucleic acid, and therefore, cannot distinguish between viable and nonviable virus.
 Test performance depends on viral load in the specimen and may not correlate with cell culture performed on the same specimen.

 Thirty-two plasma specimens and 30 cerebrospinal fluid (CSF) specimens were spiked with human herpesvirus-6 (HHV-6) plasmid control at the limit of detection (LoD) (25-50 copies/mcL).
 The 30 spiked specimens were run in a blinded manner along with 28 negative (nonspiked) plasma and 30 negative (nonspiked) CSF specimens.
 100% of the spiked specimens were positive and 100% of the nonspiked specimens were negative.

 The lower LoD of this assay is 25 to 50 DNA target copies per mcL (in plasma).